kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 ### Non-Goals

-- Configuration errors that happen during Sandbox creation (Mounting volumes) will not be included as part of this condition
+- Configuration errors that happen during Sandbox creation (Mounting volumes, Network creation) will not be included as part of this condition
   - PodReadyToStartContainers condition actually covers these cases so there is no need to cover them in this KEP.
+- Configuration errors that happen during Init containers.
+  - These errors are already captured by the Initialized condition as when an init container stage is passed, the Intialized condition would be set to true.

 ## Proposal